How Should I Breathe - Wim Hof vs Conscious Breathing - Conscious Breathing Institute

 Carbon dioxide makes us relax

-The exhaled air contains approximately 100 times as much carbon dioxide as the inhaled air, so when you re-inhale the exhaled air in bag breathing, your carbon dioxide pressure naturally rises, and your anxiety or fear of flying is calmed thanks to an increased amount of oxygen being carried to your brain.
+The exhaled air contains approximately 100 times as much carbon dioxide as the inhaled air, so when you re-inhale the exhaled air in bag breathing, your carbon dioxide pressure naturally rises, and your anxiety or fear of flying is calmed thanks to an increased amount of blood and oxygen being carried to your brain.
 The reason for this is the relaxing and dilating effect that carbon dioxide has on the blood vessels.
-When the blood vessels widens, more oxygen-rich blood reaches the brain, and the stressed, oxygen-hungry "panic-brain" can relax.
+When the blood vessels widens, more oxygen-rich blood reaches the brain, and the stressed "panic-brain" can relax.

 You can find more information in this article - Carbon Dioxide Pressure More Important than Blood Pressure